Machine learning for accelerated bandgap prediction in strain-engineered quaternary III-V semiconductors: Methods

 The materials investigated here all feature the zincblende-type structures only.
 Moreover, since these compounds can only be experimentally realized through epitaxy, we only consider the effect of biaxial strain.
 As [100] crystal direction is the most common choice of substrate orientation and the crystal growth direction in epitaxy, we model the strain application along [100] directions.
 The in-plane lattice parameters ([100] and [010] directions) are kept fixed at the chosen strain values while the out-of-plane direction [001] is relaxed.
-The strained in-plane lattice parameters ($a_f$) are calculated using the following formula (Eqn.~\ref{eqn:eqn1}):
+The strained in-plane lattice parameters ($a_f$) are calculated using the following formula (Eq.~\ref{eqn:eqn1}):

-where $a_{eqm}$ is the equilibrium lattice parameter of the specific structure that will be strained.\cite{Mondal2022,Mondal2023} Following the convention from Refs.~\citen{Mondal2022} and \citen{Mondal2023}, in the following, we indicate tensile strain with positive sign and compressive strain with negative sign.
+where $a_{eqm}$ is the equilibrium lattice parameter of the specific structure that will be strained.\cite{Mondal2022,Mondal2023} Following the convention from Refs.~\citenum{Mondal2022} and \citenum{Mondal2023}, in the following, we indicate tensile strain with positive sign and compressive strain with negative sign.
 No structural phase transition is assumed under strain application.
-Notably, we limit our analyses within $\pm 5\%$ strain range only.
+Notably, we limit our analyses within compressive and tensile strain range of $5\%$.
 This is typically the strain range achievable via epitaxial growth.
-Defects are very likely at higher strain values, which are not modeled in our analysis.
+Moreover, our analysis assumes perfect epitaxial growth and does not account for defects.